joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 ```

 ### Setup application
-Now we need to zip the application and send it to the server.
-We can do this using scp, which is a tool that allows you to securely transfer files to your server.
+Now we need to zip the application on your local PC and send it to the server.
+We can do this using scp, which is a tool that allows you to securely transfer files to the server.

 Let's first zip the application:
 ```bash